 When I saw the Fil-Stik and Brush Tip Graining Marker from Mohawk, I knew I’d struck gold and finally found what I like to call “wood camo”.

 I made a step-by-step video for how to fill holes in stained wood, so you can either watch the video (turn up your volume for voice-over tips) or read the full, detailed tutorial below!
 Enjoy!

 If you love DIY videos, be sure to subscribe to our YouTube channel so you don’t miss one!

 Supplies for filling holes in stained wood:

-Start by removing any cabinet hardware that is currently on the cabinets with a screwdriver and set aside.
-The existing hardware will just get in the way when filling holes on your cabinets.
+Start by removing any cabinet hardware that is currently on the cabinets with a screwdriver and set it aside.
+The existing hardware will just get in the way when filling holes in your cabinets.

-When in doubt on the color of the Fil-Stik, go lighter and match it to the lightest color tone on your cabinets (usually where there is no grain).
+When in doubt about the color of the Fil-Stik, go lighter and match it to the lightest color tone on your cabinets (usually where there is no grain).